-The CMA® (Chartered Member of the Securities Analysts Association of Japan) education and examination program has been in place since 1977 and is highly evaluated and widely recognized as the most advanced and unique professional educational program in the securities and investment filed in Japan.
+The CMA® (Chartered Member of the Securities Analysts Association of Japan) education and examination program has been in place since 1977 and is highly evaluated and widely recognized as the most advanced and unique professional educational program in the securities and investment field in Japan.
 A large number of candidates annually attempt to obtain the prestigious CMA designation.
-CMA holders number 25,702 as of end-December 2013.
+CMA holders number 27,062 as of November 2017.

 CMA® Correspondence Course and Examination

 The CMA program is divided into two parts, Level I and Level II, both consisting of correspondence courses and examinations.
 Level I covers basic principles and tools needed in securities analysis and portfolio management, while Level II focuses on the integrated and practical application of such knowledge.
 While the CMA program is open to public (no age limit, no academic record required), texts/exams are available in Japanese only.

 Those who pass Level I and Level II sequentially, have three or more years experience in financial and investment analysis and/or portfolio management, and meet other professional standards are awarded the CMA designation.

 ||1.5 hours||Level I Exams are conducted by subject and offered twice a year (April, and September or October).|

 ||7 hours (1 hour for ethics and 6 hours for other three subjects)||Level II Exam is offered in June only.|

 To take examinations, candidates must enroll for correspondence courses (available in Japanese only).

 - Level I: 8 months (June to January)